ayushnishad/ECell-MMMUT-APP/README.md

-# ecell
+# ECell-MMMUT

-A new Flutter project.
+Welcome to ECell Official GitHub repository

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is solely based on flutter framework.

+Play store app link: https://play.google.com/store/apps/details?id=com.practice.ecell

+just clone it and run

+Happy Coding :)

 A few resources to get you started if this is your first Flutter project: